fly-lang/fly/llvm/docs/DeveloperPolicy.rst

 If you have recently been granted commit access, these policies apply:

 #.
 You are granted *commit-after-approval* to all parts of LLVM.
 For
-   information on how to get approval for a patch, please see :doc:`CodeReview`.
+   information on how to getValue approval for a patch, please see :doc:`CodeReview`.
    When approved, you may commit it yourself.

 #.
 You are allowed to commit patches without approval which you think are